This stained glass mirror is

 hairdo!

-Stained glass mirrors
+Stained glass mirrors are projects

 that just about every stained glass artisan gets around to sooner or

-most stained glass hobbyists do... use patterns that other people had
+used to use patterns that other people had

 designed.
 Even after I started creating my own designs, I still made

-at craft shows.
-As for mirrors, I made the obligatory hand-held type,
+mirrors, I made the obligatory hand-held type,

 the tabletop put-on-your-makeup type, and the hang-on-the-wall type.